chinamike65/hugo-tuolesi/content/book4/book4en.md

 70

-(13) Unbelief or unbelief refers to unbelief caused by an impure mind and inability to correctly understand the Three Jewels, Cause and Effect, and the Six Paths of Reincarnation.
+(13) Unbelief or unbelief refers to unbelief caused by an impure mind and inability to correctly understand the Three Jewels, Cause and Effect, and the Six Paths of rebirth.

 Unbelief is different from "doubt" in the six root afflictions.
 Doubt refers to doubts about cause and effect and whether samsara exists or not, and is uncertain.

 The essence of unbelief is ignorance, ignorance and ignorance caused by weak roots of goodness, karma, and deep obstacles.

-Only believe in the visible cause and effect of the world, not in the invisible cause and effect of good and evil, nor in the Three Jewels, reincarnation.
+Only believe in the visible cause and effect of the world, not in the invisible cause and effect of good and evil, nor in the Three Jewels, rebirth.

-This kind of unbelief is not acquired by studying the scriptures, but is caused by misunderstandings about causality, reincarnation, etc.
+This kind of unbelief is not acquired by studying the scriptures, but is caused by misunderstandings about causality, rebirth, etc.

 Not believing in cause and effect is very scary, because not believing in cause and effect, it means no self-discipline.